dkaliroff/phitnet/README.md

-# Self-Supervised Unconstrained Illumination Invariant Representation
+# PhIT-Net: Photo-consistent Image Transform for Improved Matching

-This repository contains the code which implements the InvRepNet network and the training, test and inference scripts of this model.
+This repository contains the code which implements the PhIT-Net and the training, test and inference scripts of this model.
-Presented in our [paper](https://arxiv.org/abs/1911.12641) "Self-Supervised Unconstrained Illumination Invariant Representation".
-The paper supplementary material is available [here](https://drive.google.com/file/u/6/d/1FLnPCfHz__AYkm_WtUwXqPHGq-dmCnzQ/view?usp=drive_open).
+Presented in our [paper](https://arxiv.org/abs/1911.12641) "PhIT-Net: Photo-consistent Image Transform for Improved Matching".

-## Running InvRepNet:
+## Running PhIT-Net:
 #### Requirements:
 The code is implemented in PyTorch 1.2.0 running on Python 3.7.2.
 \